Lighting

 Apartment lighting: how to fill the interior with daylight

-How to use daylight in the interiorlight?
-Why is it critical to health?
-How do architects help you save on electricity?
-We learned the answers to these questions from the Danish architect Sine Kongebro and are ready to tell you everything.
-On the eve of 2015, declared by UNESCO as the International Year of Light, Velux and the MARCH architecture school organized a course of lectures by leading Danish architects on the relationship between daylight, humans and architecture.
-Since 1941, Velux has been helping people make their homes better by letting in daylight and fresh air into dark attics.
-The company operates in a socially responsible manner, and a series of lectures on natural lighting is a logical continuation of Velux's longstanding concern for the environment.
-Three meetings with Signe Kongebro were held under the slogan "Light-human-architecture", during which she spoke about how important it is to competently use the free, but at the same time very valuable natural resource - daylight , and also showed the best projects of the architectural firm Henning Larsen.
-We have highlighted the most important and valuable from the story.
-And we are happy to share our knowledge with you.
-Cine Kongebro, architect, partner of Henning Larsen's bureau
+How to use daylight correctly in the interiorlight?
+Why is it so important for health?
+How do architects help save on electricity?
+We found out the answers to these questions from Danish architect Sine Kongebro and are ready to tell you everything.
+In anticipation of 2015, declared by UNESCO as the International Year of Light, the Velux company and the MARCH architectural school organized a course of lectures by leading Danish architects on the topic of the relationship between daylight, people and architecture.
+Since 1941, Velux has been helping people make their homes better by letting daylight and fresh air into dark attics.
+The company operates according to the principles of social responsibility, and a series of lectures dedicated to natural lighting is a logical continuation of Velux’s long-standing concern for the environment.
+Under the slogan "Light-human-architecture" three meetings with Signe Kongebro were held, during which she spoke about the importance of wisely using a free, but at the same time very valuable natural resource - daylight, and also showed the best projects of the architectural bureau Henning Larsen.
+We have highlighted the most important and valuable of what was said.
+And we are happy to share with you the knowledge gained.
+Signe Kongebro, architect, partner of the Henning Larsen bureau

-Co-owner and head of sustainable departmentdevelopment of the world famous architectural bureau Henning Larsen Architect.
-She conducts extensive research work, publishes books, teaches, and also actively participates in public life. henninglarsen.com Sine Conguebro shared with the audience her vision of the profession of an architect, revealed a number of professional secrets, told a lot of interesting things about daylight and its huge impact on our daily life.
+Co-owner and head of sustainabilitydevelopment of the world-famous architectural bureau Henning Larsen Architect.
+Conducts extensive research, publishes books, teaches, and is also actively involved in public life. henninglarsen.com Sine Kongebro shared her vision of the profession of an architect with the audience, revealed a number of professional secrets, and told many interesting things about daylight and its enormous influence on our everyday lives.

 7 interesting facts about daylight from Sine Kongebro:

-• Light facades can increase the level of daylight in the urban environment by 10-20%.
+• Light facades can increase the level of daylight in urban environments by 10–20%.

 • In rooms filled with daylight, it is easier to create an inspiring and comfortable space.

-• Competent use of daylight saves energy and reduces CO2 emissions to the atmosphere.
+• The correct use of daylight allows you to save energy and reduce CO2 emissions into the atmosphere.

-• Patients undergoing treatment in rooms with a large amount of daylight recover faster.
+• Patients treated in rooms with plenty of daylight recover faster.

-• People working in a room with large windows are less exposed to stress.
+• People who work in a room with large windows are less prone to stress.

-• Students studying in rooms with a high level of daylight show a 5-14% better results and learn the material 16-20% faster.
+• Students who study in rooms with high levels of daylight perform 5-14% better and learn material 16-20% faster.

-• 3 councils on the rational use of daylight from Sine Kongebro
+• 3 tips for smart use of daylight from Sine Kongebro

-one.It is necessary to combine natural and artificial lighting.
-Daylight is a variable quantity: it depends on the time of day, time of year, weather conditions.
-Artificial light is a constant value.
-Only by using both tools can a favorable light climate be created.
-2. Daylight and space must match properly.
-Light is the content and space is the container.
-3. You need to choose your windows carefully.
-The design of windows directly affects human health, as it determines the amount and format of daylight in the room.
-During the lectures, Signe Kongebro not only toldabout the role of light in architecture and interiors, but also showed a lot of large projects implemented by Henning Larsen's bureau, in which proper lighting plays a key role.
-We've picked three of the most impressive examples to share with you.
-In each of them, the light is integrated in its own way, with different goals and results.
+1.It is necessary to combine natural and artificial lighting.
+Daylight is a variable quantity: it depends on the time of day, season, weather conditions.
+Artificial light is a constant quantity.
+Only by using both tools can you create a favorable light climate.
+2. Daylight and space must be combined correctly.
+Light is the content, and space is the container.
+3. You need to choose windows carefully.
+Window design directly affects human health, since it determines the amount and format of daylight in the room.
+During Signe Kongebro's lectures, not onlytalked about the role of light in architecture and interiors, but also showed many large projects implemented by Henning Larsen's bureau, in which the right lighting plays a key role.
+We have selected three of the most impressive examples to share with you.
+In each of them, light is integrated in its own way, with different goals and results.

 Campus of the University of Southern Denmark

-The University of Southern Denmark was designed aseducational institution of the future, a unified environment for communication and access to knowledge, free space for students and teachers to work together.
-The campus is equipped with a transforming sun shading system that adapts to climatic conditions and provides an optimal level of illumination.
-The shading system of the building consists of 1,600 perforated steel triangular sashes, equipped with sensors that constantly measure the level of light and heat and regulate the “blinds”.
-Cine Conguebro, architect, partner of Henning Larsen's bureau: - During the work on this project, absolutely all knowledge of the design of complex facades was used.
+The University of Southern Denmark was designed asan educational institution of the future, a unified environment for communication and access to knowledge, and a free space for students and teachers to work together.
+The campus is equipped with a transformable sun protection system that adapts to climate conditions and provides an optimal level of illumination.
+The building's shading system consists of 1,600 triangular sashes made of perforated steel, equipped with sensors that constantly measure the level of light and heat and adjust the "blinds".
+Sine Kongebro, architect, partner at Henning Larsen: - When working on this project, absolutely all the knowledge on the design of complex facades was used.
 The building itself is triangular.
-I had to work with the southern facade so that the sun's rays did not fall directly inside, otherwise the lighting turns out to be very harsh.
-At first glance, it seems that the premises are used incorrectly inside, that this is a waste of square meters.
-But for informal communication and exchange of knowledge, such an atmosphere is perfect. henninglarsen.com
+We had to work with the southern facade so that the sun's rays do not hit the inside directly, otherwise the lighting turns out to be very harsh.
+At first glance, it seems that the space inside is used incorrectly, that this is a waste of square meters.
+But for informal communication and knowledge exchange, such an atmosphere is perfect. henninglarsen.com

 Ministry of Foreign Affairs in Saudi Arabia

-This project is by Henning Larsen Architectsimplemented in 1984.
-The architects worked in unusual climatic conditions, which created certain difficulties: in the process, they thought over the use of darkness and shadow, worked with lighted and darker areas.
-The building looks very closed from the outside, the exterior is very discreet.
-However, the inside of the building is filled with air and light, it has large and small rooms, spacious atriums and cozy rooms, fountains, and living plants.
-According to the authors of the project, this distinction between interior and exterior - form and content - originates in the traditions of the Middle East.
-Editorial opinion:- We noticed three techniques in the design of the building of the Ministry of Foreign Affairs in Saudi Arabia that can be successfully applied in the interior of an ordinary city apartment.
-1. The simplicity of the white walls is balanced by the patterned floors.
-The combination of, say, colorful porcelain stoneware and monochromatic wall decoration is an excellent technique that is not only used by many designers, but is even included in the list of modern preferences.
+This project is by Henning Larsen's architectural bureau.implemented in 1984.
+The architects worked in unusual climatic conditions, which created certain difficulties: in the process, they thought through the use of darkness and shadow, worked with illuminated and darker areas.
+The building looks very closed from the outside, the exterior is very restrained.
+However, the inside of the building is filled with air and light, it has large and small rooms, spacious atriums and cozy rooms, fountains, living plants.
+According to the authors of the project, such a difference between the interior and exterior - form and content - takes its origins from the traditions of the Middle East.
+Editorial opinion:— We noticed three techniques in the design of the building of the Ministry of Foreign Affairs in Saudi Arabia that can be successfully applied to the interior of an ordinary city apartment.
+1. The simplicity of the white walls is balanced by patterned floors.
+The combination of, say, colorful porcelain stoneware and a single-color wall design is an excellent technique that is not only used by many designers, but is even included in the list of modern preferences.
 2. Arched openings instead of doors.
-There are very few doors in the presented photos, for the most part arched openings are used, which gives the impression of openness, a single space.
+In the presented photos, there are very few doors, mostly arched openings are used, which creates the impression of openness, a single space.
 3. Refined luxury.
-Despite the minimal decor and seeming simplicity of decoration, one glance at the photos of this interior is enough to capture the mood of sophistication.
-This effect is achieved through the organization of space (high ceilings, spacious rooms filled with light), as well as through golden accents and the use of expensive materials (marble, natural wood) in the decoration.
+Despite the minimal decor and apparent simplicity of the design, one glance at the photos of this interior is enough to catch the mood of sophistication.
+This effect is achieved through the organization of space (high ceilings, spacious, light-filled rooms), as well as thanks to golden accents and the use of expensive materials in the decoration (marble, natural wood).

-The projects shown above are not onlyEvidence of literate work with daylight, but also vivid illustrations of how natural solutions solve urgent problems.
-During the three meetings with Sine Congebro, organized by Velux and the architectural school "MARSH", a lot of such examples have been voiced, we have chosen for you the three most interesting.
+The projects shown above are not onlyevidence of competent work with daylight, but also vivid illustrations of how pressing problems are solved with the help of natural light.
+During three meetings with Sine Kongebro, organized by Velux and the architectural school "MARCH", quite a few such examples were voiced, we have selected three of the most interesting for you.

-• Henning Larsen Architect implemented the projectOffice building with extremely low energy consumption in Ballerup (Denmark).
-The annual energy consumption is only 47.7 kWh / m2 with the possibility of further reducing this figure to 35 kWh / m2 due to solar panels and groundwater cooling.
+• Henning Larsen Architect Bureau implemented the projectan extremely low-energy office building in Ballerup, Denmark.
+The annual energy consumption is only 47.7 kWh/m2, with the potential to further reduce this to 35 kWh/m2 through solar panels and groundwater cooling.

 • Daylight is like a gentle touch.

 • Daylight is a free resource.
-He surrounds us, and if we handle it correctly, we will get material that can be controlled.
+It surrounds us, and if we manage it correctly, we have a material that we can control.

-• Architecture affects society as much as society affects architecture.
+• Architecture influences society as much as society influences architecture.

-• We try our ideas to improve the quality of everyday life and challenge the future.
+• We try to improve the quality of everyday life and challenge the future with our ideas.

 Comments